Boaz-Rensenbrink/scrum/README.md

 I like to practice various ideas in my life and I'm currently highly interested in full-stack software engineering, business infrastructure, agile frameworks and effective education.
 I believe my enthusiasm & creativity will lead me to a great asset within your company and helps the team fundamentally.

-While viewing my resume, you may notice a brief gap in my work experience.
-Which is a personal matter and we can discuss privately.

 Please take a moment to view my enclosed resume.